 Category Management – Category management is a crucial part of inventory management and can make or break an e-commerce store.
 A VA can learn your category management methods and then take over the routine tasks including competitor analysis, consumer and sales analysis, keyword optimization and SEO, price tracking, adding products, and other details.
 Here research and organization skills are more important than experience with actual category management, because it is easy to move from general research to category and product research.

-Process Documentation – Your VA should be able to work with your existing processes, as well as to create and identify their own.
+Process Documentation – A VA should be able to work with your existing processes, as well as to create and identify their own.
 For example, the ability to identify a workflow and optimize it to ensure that they are making the most with their time and yours is incredibly valuable.
-Process documentation also ensures that you have existing records of what is happening and why so that if it doesn’t work out with your existing VA, you can quickly onboard your new one in the same processes.
+Process documentation also ensures that you have existing records of what is happening and why so that if it doesn’t work out with the existing VA, you can quickly onboard a new one in the same processes.

 Hiring to an Operations VA to Meet Your Needs

-Depending on your e-commerce store, you might need your operations VA to handle a lot of different types of tasks, so it is important to hire for your specific needs.
-For example, if you don’t have a large sales team set up, you might need them to help with promotions, price discounts, coupons, etc., if you don’t have a large customer service team, you might need a VA who is proficient at customer service and handling returns, and so on.
+Depending on your e-commerce store, you might need an operations VA to handle a lot of different types of tasks, so it is important to hire for your specific needs.
+For example, if you don’t have a lot of sales people set up, you might need them to help with promotions, price discounts, coupons, etc. If you don’t have a lot of customer service workers, you might need a VA who is proficient at customer service and handling returns, and so on.

 In most cases, if you are putting a VA in charge of updating your listings, managing your products, and otherwise taking an active role in the administration of your e-commerce site, his or her ability to provide fast, accurate work is more important than their skills.
 It is easy and cost effective to onboard a motivated person who will provide quality work but much more expensive to constantly monitor and micro manage someone who has the right skills but no motivation.